TrentoCrowdAI/slr-api/README.md

 - clone the repo ```git clone https://github.com/TrentoCrowdAI/slr-api.git && cd slr-api```
 - *checkout on the develop branch  ```git checkout develop```*
 - run ```npm install``` to install its modules
-- rename file ".env.example" to ".env" and modify its variables
+- copy file ".env.example" to ".env" and modify its variables

 ### initial database
 - You need to connect an appropriate POSTGRES database by change the variable DATABASE_URL in .env file